rwperrott/Useful4LinuxMint/software/_desktop.md

 Name[nl]=WebSpiegel
 ```

-And finally, a .menu file needs to be provided that links it all together:
+And finally, a .menu file needs to be provided, that links it all together:

 - sysconfdir/menus/application-merged/shinythings-webmirror.menu:
 ```xml